 Musically, the bulk of the disc is comprised of European classical and World music, with just three songs from Western culture: Chuck Berry’s “Johnny B. Goode”, “Melancholy Blues” by Louis Armstrong, and the blues standard “Dark Was the Night”.
-Sure, it’s missing profound songs that were released at that time, and there’s been a billion more songs released since Voyager’s launch.
+Sure, it’s missing profound songs that were released at that time, and there have been a billion more songs released since Voyager’s launch.
 Still, the Golden Record remains a romantic representation of Earth reaching out with our most powerful agent, music, and hoping someone reaches back.
 On the plus side, at least there wasn’t any Justin Bieber.

 Based on functional magnetic resonance imaging (fMRI) and various studies mapping the brains of music listeners, we already know that music speaks to humans on a fundamental emotional level that more closely resembles language than anything else.
 We process music as if it were an emotionally charged conversation.
 The thought here is that music would appeal to aliens, too.
 But that is something we can never know for sure.
 What us humans interpret as a beauty in music may be perceived as an act of war, or a grave insult to the legitimacy of the aliens parentage.
 A cosmic “Your Momma”.